 Adopting an in-ceiling beamforming system entails the additional costs and inconvenience of installation, initial aiming and calibration.
 And accounting for the noise from in-ceiling HVAC may mean your installer will have to position and/or adjust your system in a way that is less than optimal for voice pickup.

 Add it up and there are some significant reasons to consider alternatives to beamforming.
 Probably the best reason is the availability of an alternative technology: Nureva® audio.

 The blue bubbles represent the full-room coverage provided by the HDL300 system’s 8,192 virtual microphones.

-And, thanks to its advanced system processing capability (15,000 MIPS), Nureva audio focuses on people’s voices but leaves some ambient sounds, so remote participants feel like they’re right there in the room with the team.
+And, thanks to its advanced system processing capability, Nureva audio focuses on people’s voices but leaves some ambient sounds, so remote participants feel like they’re right there in the room with the team.
 That cuts frustrations and enables better collaboration and more productive meetings.

 Installation?
 Easy.
-You hang the system on the wall yourself in 30 minutes or less.
+You can hang the system on the wall in 30 minutes or less.

 Calibration and updates?
 They’re automatic.
 No hassles.
 No technician required.

 HVAC?
 The system hangs on the wall away from HVAC, and its processor focuses on the sounds you want to hear.